kubernetes/website/docs/user-guide/scheduled-jobs.md

 ### Prerequisites

-You need a working Kubernetes cluster at version >= 1.4, with batch/v2alpha1 API turned on by passing `--runtime-config=batch/v2alpha1` while brining up the API server (see [Turn on or off an API version for your cluster](/docs/admin/cluster-management/#turn-on-or-off-an-api-version-for-your-cluster) for more).
+You need a working Kubernetes cluster at version >= 1.4, with batch/v2alpha1 API turned on by passing `--runtime-config=batch/v2alpha1` while bringing up the API server (see [Turn on or off an API version for your cluster](/docs/admin/cluster-management/#turn-on-or-off-an-api-version-for-your-cluster) for more).
 You cannot use Scheduled Jobs on a hosted Kubernetes provider that has disabled alpha resources.